OLED: Deuterium

+Micro Lens Array (MLA)

+Making indentations shaped like lenses on a transparent layer through which light passes from an OLED light emitting material, reduces the amount of scattered light within the display and directs it forward, improving brightness.

 Micro-cavity theory

 When light waves meet while traveling along the same medium, wave interference occurs.
 This interference can be constructive or destructive.
 It is sometimes desirable for several waves of the same frequency to sum up into a wave with higher amplitudes.

 Since both electrodes are reflective in TEOLED, light reflections can happen within the diode, and they cause more complex interferences than those in BEOLEDs.
 In addition to the two-beam interference, there exists a multi-resonance interference between two electrodes.
 Because the structure of TEOLEDs is similar to that of the Fabry-Perot resonator or laser resonator, which contains two parallel mirrors comparable to the two reflective electrodes), this effect is especially strong in TEOLED.
 This two-beam interference and the Fabry-Perot interferences are the main factors in determining the output spectral intensity of OLED.
 This optical effect is called the "micro-cavity effect."

 In the case of OLED, that means the cavity in a TEOLED could be especially designed to enhance the light output intensity and color purity with a narrow band of wavelengths, without consuming more power.
 In TEOLEDs, the microcavity effect commonly occurs, and when and how to restrain or make use of this effect is indispensable for device design.
 To match the conditions of constructive interference, different layer thicknesses are applied according to the resonance wavelength of that specific color.
-The thickness conditions are carefully designed and engineered according to the peak resonance emitting wavelengths of the blue (460 nm), green (530 nm), and red (610 nm) color LEDs.
+The thickness conditions are carefully designed and engineered according to the peak resonance emitting wavelengths of the blue light (460 nm), green light (530 nm), and red light (610 nm) color LEDs.
 This technology greatly improves the light-emission efficiency of OLEDs, and are able to achieve a wider color gamut due to high color purity.